 ASU Interactive.
 ASU Interactive is ASU's website for registration, tuition payment, grade inquiry, transcripts, address and telephone update, and more.
-See the current Schedule of Classes for available dates and times, or access ASU Interactive at: www.west.asu.edu/registrar.
+See the current Schedule of Classes for available dates and times, or access ASU Interactive at: www.asu.edu/interactive.

 SunDial.
 The SunDial system, at (480) 350-1500, allows students to make fee payments from any touch-tone phone, in addition to registering for classes and implementing drop/add.
-Refer to the current semester ASU West Schedule of Classes for available dates and times, and further information about the SunDial system.
+Refer to the current semester Schedule of Classes for available dates and times, and further information about the SunDial system.